The Communicate Study: partnership across the Top End to improve Aboriginal patients’ experience and outcomes of healthcare

 - Ralph, A. P., A. Lowell, J. Murphy, T. Dias, D. Butler, B. Spain, J. T. Hughes, L. Campbell, B. Bauert, C. Salter, K. Tune and A. Cass (2017).
 "Low uptake of Aboriginal interpreters in healthcare: exploration of current use in Australia's Northern Territory."
 BMC Health Services Research 17(1): 733. https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-017-2689-y

-We are seeking an economics graduate wishing to study for a Master by Research or Doctor of Philosophy degree at Menzies School of Health Research, Charles Darwin University.
+We are seeking a graduate with qualitative research skills wishing to undertake a Master by Research or Doctor of Philosophy degree at Menzies School of Health Research, Charles Darwin University.

 The range of research activities the student could undertake includes: